Binary Tree Data Structure

 Depth of any node in a Binary Tree

 The depth of any node in a binary tree is the number of links between the node and the root node.
-For example, between the left node of the root node and root node, there is only one link.
-So the depth of the left node is 1.
+For example, between the left child node of the root node and root node, there is only one link.
+So the depth of the left child node is 1.
 For root node, there are no links with itself, so it’s depth is 0.
 Below is an example binary tree with the depths marked for each node.

 Between node C and root node A, there is one link.
 So the depth of node C is 1.
 Similarly between node F and root node A, there are 2 links.
 So the depth of node F is 2.